RohanPrasad007/square-pos-app/README.md

   - GitHub: [github.com/swapnilAngarkhe](https://github.com/swapnilAngarkhe)

 Rohan Prasad, as the developer, implemented the Electron framework along with React, Tailwind CSS, and the Square API to build the app's functionality.
 Swapnil Angarkhe, as the designer, contributed to the app's user interface and overall design aesthetic.

-The collaboration between Rohan and Swapnil resulted in a well-rounded application that combines technical expertise with a visually appealing and intuitive user experience.

-Overall, the Electron app showcases the power and flexibility of modern web technologies, enabling businesses to streamline their operations and efficiently manage customer interactions.